 - a.
-Please take care when setting this parameter.
-If the ACK payload is more than 15 byte in 2Mbps mode the ARD must be $500\mu S$ or more, if the ACK payload is more than 5byte in 1Mbps mode the ARD must be $500\mu S$ or more.
-In 250kbps mode (even when the payload is not in ACK) the ARD must be $500\mu S$ or more. - b.
 This is the time the PTX is waiting for an ACK packet before a retransmit is made.
-The PTX is in RX mode for a minimum of 250μS, but it stays in RX mode to the end of the packet if that is longer than 250μS.
+The PTX is in RX mode for a minimum of $250\mu S$ , but it stays in RX mode to the end of the packet if that is longer than $250\mu S$ .
 Then it goes to standby-I mode for the rest of the specified ARD.
-After the ARD it goes to TX mode and then retransmits the packet. - c.
-The RX_DR IRQ is asserted by a new packet arrival event.
-The procedure for handling this interrupt should be: 1) read payload through SPI, 2) clear RX_DR IRQ, 3) read FIFO_STATUS to check if there are more payloads available in RX FIFO, 4) if there are more data in RX FIFO, repeat from step 1). - d.
+After the ARD it goes to TX mode and then retransmits the packet. - b.
+The RX\DR IRQ is asserted by a new packet arrival event.
+The procedure for handling this interrupt should be: 1) read payload through SPI, 2) clear RX\DR IRQ, 3) read FIFO\STATUS to check if there are more payloads available in RX FIFO, 4) if there are more data in RX FIFO, repeat from 1) - c.
+To activate this feature use the ACTIVATE SPI command followed by data 0x73.
+The corresponding bits in the FEATURE register must be set. - d.
 If ACK packet payload is activated, ACK packets have dynamic payload lengths and the Dynamic Payload Length feature should be enabled for pipe 0 on the PTX and PRX.
 This is to ensure that they receive the ACK packets with payloads.
-If the ACK payload is more than 15 byte in 2Mbps mode the ARD must be 500μS or more, and if the ACK payload is more than 5 byte in 1Mbps mode the ARD must be 500μS or more.
-In 250kbps mode (even when the payload is not in ACK) the ARD must be 500μS or more.
+If the payload in ACK is more than 15 byte in 2Mbps mode the ARD must be 500μS or more, and if the payload is more than 5byte in 1Mbps mode the ARD must be 500μS or more.

-Table 23.
+Table 21.
 Register map of the RF Transceiver